Puppy Vaccinations—The Rest of the Story

 In reality, many young dogs are still be at risk for parvo (and even distemper) after completing their puppy vaccination series.
 However, today we have two simple and relatively inexpensive tools that enable us to be sure the vaccinations we gave worked so our dogs are protected.

 The most common reason that parvo and distemper vaccines don’t work is the pup’s maternal antibodies, the protection it received from its mom’s milk right after birth.
-If maternal antibodies are still high in a pup, they neutralize the distemper-parvo vaccines.
+While maternal antibodies are still high in a pup, they neutralize the distemper-parvo vaccines.
 Not until its maternal immunity drops can a pup develop its own immunity that will protect it from the virus long term.
 How long maternal antibodies remain high varies by the litter and can range from 1 to 17 weeks or even longer.

 Since we didn’t have an easy and inexpensive way to check the pup’s individual immunity, we guessed on when we needed to stop vaccinating.
 In some countries, it was common to complete the series at 12 weeks, while elsewhere the series continued until 15 or 16 weeks.
 Most professional guidelines recommend vaccinating until 16 weeks based on research showing that a large majority of pups, but not 100%, will respond to a vaccine at that age.
 As a result of this plan, a pup might receive 3 or 4 vaccinations during this time in hopes that one of them resulting in the pup developing immunity to the disease.